nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. note::
    Over-the-air Device Firmware Upgrade can be enabled only on hardware platforms containing external flash memory.

-You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade using Bluetooth® LE, using the following build flags during the build process:
+You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade using Bluetooth® LE, using the ``-DBUILD_WITH_DFU=1`` build flag during the build process.

-* ``-DOVERLAY_CONFIG=../common/config/overlay-dfu_support.conf``
-* ``-DPM_STATIC_YML_FILE="configuration/build-target/pm_static.yml``

 See :ref:`cmake_options` for instructions on how to add these options to your build.

-For example, when building on the command line, run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):
+For example, when building on the command line, you can run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):

 .. parsed-literal::
    :class: highlight